dingjun6953/Codility_exam_answer_corrected/README.md

-Problem: find the minmal length of the unique substrings  among all substrings of a string
+Problem: To find the minmal length of the unique substrings  among all substrings of a string

 Languge: C++